carbondesigned/Dylan_Reed_WEB315Assignments/assignments/web3/README.md

 ```
 dotnet restore // to  restore all dependencies

+dotnet ef migrations add 'MigrationName' // to create a new migration
+dotnet ef database update

 dotnet watch run // to run the application and seed data
 ```